March Seasonal Produce Guide: What to Eat This Month

 According to Ayurveda, spring is the kapha time of year.
 The earth and water elements are taking over.
 Enter: mud season.
 As temperature shifts, you might begin to feel some shifts in your body, too—a desire for outdoor exercise and time in nature, as well as a craving for lighter meals.
 Now’s the time to replace heavy, oily, sour, and sweet foods with foods that are pungent, bitter, astringent, dry, and light.
 Start with foraging at local farmers markets or joining a Community Supported Agriculture (CSA).
 At the grocery store, look for what’s on sale in the produce section—if you see pyramids of a particular fruit or vegetable, it’s likely in season.
 As the weeks progress, you’ll find March seasonal produce in abundance.

-March fruits and vegetables
+March Fruits and Vegetables

 - Artichokes